 Those subjects in the highest exercise performance category showed no increase in the risk for AF.

 "...better cardiorespiratory fitness is associated with lower risk of incident AF, stroke and mortality.
 Similarly risk of stroke and mortality in patients with AF is also inversely associated with cardiorespiratory fitness."

 They also commented that the reduction in these risks with increasing exercise capacity "may be a direct physiological effect of exercise and physical activity or a consequence of a lower burden of cardiovascular risk factors" I would add "or both".

 This is another coarse grain study which will not settle the U shaped curve argument.I think often these "controversies " just dwindle away rather than get settled.
-The etiology of AF and stroke with AF involves a complex array of numerous possible input variables and here we look at the effect of only one such variable ( exercise capacity-as a surrogate for exercise level) on the outcome (s) but at least long time endurance exercisers may find some solace here.
-Critics can justifiably point out that a number of potentially confounding variables were not available for analysis including, smoking history,alcohol use,and actually exercise habits.
+The etiology of AF and stroke with AF involves a complex array of numerous possible and possibly interacting input variables and here we look at the effect of only one such variable ( exercise capacity-as a surrogate for exercise level) on the outcome (s) but at least long time endurance exercisers may find some solace here.
+Critics can justifiably point out that a number of potentially confounding variables were not available for analysis including, smoking history,alcohol use,and actual exercise habits.

 Again quoting Simon (2) ".. a man hears what he wants to hear and disregards the rest"

 1) Hussain,N Impact of cardiorespiratory fitness on frequency of atrial fibrillation , stroke,and all cause mortality.
 AJC Jan 1, 2018. vol 121 issue 1, p 41-49

 2) Simon, P .Lyrics from the song ,The Boxer, 1969